AddyRdz/AddyRdz/README.md

 ###

 <p align="left">I'm  a software engineer that loves learning and keeping up with all the new technology trends.
-I am a graduate of the RISE program at Cisco Systems where I spent 15 months working on the secureX product and gained valuable knowledge of working with a live security product.<br><br>I have graduate from Multiverse Software Engineering program and General Assembly's Software Engineering Immersive Program.<br><br>- 🔭 I’m working as Software Engineer @ Cisco.<br><br>- 📚 I'm currently learning about Cyber Security and Artificial Intelligence trends. <br><br>- ⚡ In my free time I love to hang out with my dog and cheer on my favorite baseball team.<br><br>- 👨‍💻 All of my projects are available at [addyrodriguez.com](addyrodriguez.com)<br><br>- 📫 How to reach me: **addyrodriguez18@gmail.com**</p>
+I am a graduate of the RISE program at Cisco Systems where I spent 15 months working on the secureX product and gained valuable knowledge of working with a live security product.<br><br>I have graduate from Multiverse Software Engineering program and General Assembly's Software Engineering Immersive Program.<br><br>- 🔭 I’m working as Software Engineer @ Cisco.<br><br>- 📚 I'm currently learning about Cyber Security and Artificial Intelligence trends. <br><br>- ⚡ In my free time I love to hang out with my dog and cheer on my favorite baseball team.<br><br>- 👨‍💻 All of my projects are available at <a href = "https://www.addyrodriguez.com/">addyrodriguez.com<br><br>- 📫 How to reach me: addyrodriguez18@gmail.com</p>

 ###